emarsden/pgmacs/README.md

   for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors, for `EXPLAIN`, for `CREATE EXTENSION`, for functions such as `pg_notify`.

 - [YugabyteDB](https://yugabyte.com/) works to a limited extent: we are not able to run the SQL command that adds a PRIMARY KEY to an existing table, nor to display total database size on disk, for example.
+It does support some extensions such as pgvector, for example.
 Last tested with v2.23.

 - [CrateDB](https://crate.io/) does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.
-Last tested with v5.9.4.
+Last tested with v5.9.5.

 - [CockroachDB](https://github.com/cockroachdb/cockroach) does not work with PGmacs: our query for `pg-table-owner` triggers an internal error, there is no implementation of the